Il-Mistero/MLinFinance/README.md

-This encompasses all the projects that utilizes ML in Finance
+This encompasses all the projects I have worked on that utilizes ML in Finance